 The traditional response

 I’ve been a customer for a couple of years now at a local cooperative bank with more than 100 branches that serves 250,000 clients across the region I live in.
 Like many other traditional financial institutions, it has to deal with the influx of start-ups that want a piece of its business.
 Online banking, loans and other forms of financing, innovative solutions together with the low-interest environment have caused the incumbents to reduce costs by letting people go and closing branches.
 The response of my local bank is similar: branches were closed, people were sent home and at the same time the fee for my online account was increased significantly because of “higher costs for IT systems and respective staff training”.
-I like the idea of talking to a person in a branch as opposed to speaking to someone in a customer centre potentially somewhere on the other side of the globe or conversing with a chatbot.
+I like the idea of talking to a person in a branch as opposed to speaking to someone in a customer centre potentially somewhere on the other side of the globe or conversing with a chatbot, even though it gets increasingly easy to build one (have a look at this guide here).
 If I’m paying more for less service, the natural consequence is that I probably close my account and only use an online bank that is free or only charges a fraction for its services.

 The highest good

 In a survey by Celent, 70% of financial institutions named Customer Satisfaction as their top strategic retail banking priorities.
 Sales results with 41% or cost reduction of operations at 34% follow way behind.
 The question is if this is to be more than paying lip service to banks’ ideals or brand image though.
 If it isn’t only cheap talk, traditional players and newcomers need to invest significantly in customer experience as their client basis changes and develops different needs.